yu-z/hcDMR_caller/README.md

 ## Citations & Acknowlegement

-We thank Christopher J Hale for modifying methratio.py from BSMP and generating TAIR10_v2.cytosine.gz.
+We thank Christopher J Hale for modifying methratio.py from BSMAP and generating TAIR10_v2.cytosine.gz.

 If you use MOD in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in MOD:
 * [1] Large-scale comparative epigenomics reveals hierarchical regulation of non-CG methylation in Arabidopsis.
 2017.
 XXX
+* [2] BSMAP: whole genome bisulfite sequence MAPping program.
+BMC Bioinformatics.
+2009 Jul 27;10:232.